 During the summer months, free live musical performances and events are hosted here.
 The view of Athens from the top floor is one of the best in the city.

 The sleek contemporary building was designed by Italian Architect Renzo Piano.
 The project cost $ 861 million and was completed in 2016.

 Head here early in the morning and pull up a chair at one of the desks on the ground floor.
-There are computers available to use here, but you also have plug sockets available if you are using a laptop.
+There are computers available to use for free if you like.
+You also have plug sockets available if you are using a laptop.

 Complimentary wifi exists throughout the premises.
 Come by early if you want to guarantee a seat as this is a popular choice for both remote workers and students.